chetan4131/interview-que-set/react-questions.md

  - A reducer is simply a pure function that takes the previous state and an action, and returns the next state.
 # What is  Redux Thunk used for?
     -  Redux Thunk is middleware that allows you to write action creators that return a function instead of an action.
+# What is the useEffect hook used for?
+    - The useEffect hook is used for performing side effects in functional components.
+This can include things like data fetching, setting up subscriptions, manually changing the DOM, setting up timers.
+The useEffect hook is called after the component renders, and can be used to ensure that your component stays up-to-date with any relevant data or dependencies.

+# Why virtual DOM is faster to update than real DOM?
+    - The virtual DOM is faster to update than the real DOM because  React uses a clever technique to minimize the number of updates that need to be made to the real DOM.
+    - When you update the virtual DOM,  React will compare the new virtual DOM with the old one, determine which parts have changed, and then update the real DOM accordingly.
+This means that only the parts of the DOM that actually need to be changed are updated, which is much faster than updating the entire DOM every time there is a change.
+# What are some common hooks that are used in React?
+    - Some common hooks that are used in React include useState, useEffect, and useContext.
+    - The useState hook allows a functional component to have local state,
+    - The useEffect hook allows a functional component to perform side effects,
+    - The useContext hook allows a functional component to access values from the nearest context provider.
+# React Router
+    - React Router is a standard library for routing in React applications.
+It enables the navigation between different components in a React application, changing the browser URL, and keeping the UI in sync with the URL.
+# What is Lifting State Up in React?
+    - When several components need to share the same changing data then it is recommended to lift the shared state up to their closest common ancestor.
+That means if two child components share the same data from its parent, then move the state to parent instead of maintaining local state in both of the child components.
+#  What is children prop?
+    - Children is a prop that allows you to pass components as data to other components, just like any other prop you use.
+Component tree put between component's opening and closing tag will be passed to that component as children prop.